 The small town of Duclair lies towards the top end of one of the Seine's lazy meanders, and has traditionally served as a ferry crossing.
 Beyond it to the east is a rocky outcrop said to resemble a giant's chair, which has been linked with a popular character from French fiction.
-Turner's drawing of Duclair is the most sublime in the series, and is characterised by the forceful diagonals of a flash of lightening and an opposing plume of smoke; effectively pitting man against nature.
+Turner's of Duclair is the most in the series, and is characterised by the forceful diagonals of a flash of lightening and an opposing plume of smoke; effectively pitting man against nature.
 The thunderstorm evoked in Turner's drawing may reflect the bad weather he encountered during his 1829 tour, but it is also possible that the rumbling of cannon shot, fired by a local eccentric to greet passing steamers, could have suggested the dramatic effect.

 Gallery label, September 2004

 Does this text contain inaccurate information or language that you feel we should improve or change?
 We would like to hear from you.